Ankylosing spondylitis causes chronic pain in the joints, usually starting in the back and buttocks.

-Is the pain worse when sleeping or prone?
+Is pain worse when sleeping or prone?

-With many conditions, chronic back pain gets better when resting.
+With many conditions, chronic back pain improves when resting.
 The opposite is true with AS.

-Does the pain get better with physical motion?
+Does pain improve with physical motion?

 The pain caused by AS is also different from other types of back pain because exercise makes it better, not worse.

 Exercise and stretching can irritate other people with back pain, but someone with back pain caused by AS will feel relief after stretching or doing other forms of exercise.

 Do NSAIDs treat the pain?

 In the early stages of AS, over-the-counter drugs such as ibuprofen or prescription non-steroidal anti-inflammatory drugs (NSAIDs) will ease the pain.
 They are usually not enough to deal with the disorder over time.